Tianxiang-C/SCI-Cream/content/home/welcome.md

 <br>

-This lab aims to clarify the complex relationships between eating behaviors, body image, and media in a Chinese context.
+Located in [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), this lab aims to clarify the complex relationships between eating behaviors, body image, and media in a Chinese context.
 Both undergraduate and graduate students who are interested in health psychology are strongly encouraged to join our team.
 Please contact Prof. HE Jinbo via [e-mail](mailto:hejinbo@cuhk.edu.cn) if you are interested!

 You could also follow our Wechat official account (SCI CREAM) to get first-hand information.